treehouses/treehouses.github.io/pages/blog/20190930-reviewprs.md

 1. Log into your raspberry Pi via SSH as root.

+2.
+Check which treehouses version you are on by typing the command `treehouses version`.You may need to update your treehouses by typing `treehouses upgrade`.

-2. If you dont already have the cli repository cloned to your rPi you will need to do so now.
+3. If you dont already have the cli repository cloned to your rPi you will need to do so now.
 Clone the repo  by typing `git clone https://github.com/treehouses/cli.git` You can also clone the repository via the SSH option.

-3. Switch to the branch
+4. Switch to the branch
    `git checkout bluetoothid`
   Check that you are in the correct branch by typing:
    `git branch`

-4. Check which treehouses version you are on by typing the command `treehouses version`.
-You may need to update your treehouses by typing `treehouses upgrade`.
+   `git pull`

-5. Find where the `treehouses` /cli.sh file is.
+5. Find where the `treehouses` file is locate and find out what type of file treehouses.
 ~~~
 root@treehouses:~ $ which treehouses
 /usr/bin/treehouses
 root@treehouses:~ $ ls -al `which treehouses`
 lrwxrwxrwx 1 root root 42 Sep 27 06:41 /usr/bin/treehouses -> ../lib/node_modules/@treehouses/cli/cli.sh
 ~~~
+As you can see the `treehouses` file is a symbolic link for the cli.sh file located in the /usr/bin directory.

+6. Change into the cli directory by `cd cli`.

-6. Execute the cli command:
+7. Execute the cli command:
 View the help page of the command to see it's usage:

 ~~~